MicrosoftDocs/sql-docs/azure-sql/managed-instance/failover-group-sql-mi.md

 The recommended way to perform a DR drill is using the manual planned failover, as per the following tutorial: [Test failover](failover-group-configure-sql-mi.md#test-failover).

-Performing a drill using forced failover is **not recommended**, as this operation doesn't provide guardrails aganinst data loss.
+Performing a drill using forced failover is **not recommended**, as this operation doesn't provide guardrails against the data loss.
 Nevertheless, it's possible to achieve data lossless forced failover by ensuring the following conditions are met prior to initiating the forced failover:

 - The workload is stopped on the primary managed instance.
 - All long running transactions have completed.